Seagate/cortx/doc/scaleout/Configuring_IO_Stack.rst

     m0crate -S /tmp/m0crate-io.yaml

-Run the below mentioned command to shutdown the cluster.
+If you want to shutdown the cluster, run the below mentioned command.

 ::